Summer Shore

-Summer Shore is co-founder of Revive Ministries, a writer, speaker, and co-host of the Experience Revival podcast.
-She has been an on-air personality in Christian radio for the past 6 years and has been speaking and teaching for 18 years, using humor and real-life experiences to connect with women, speak to their hearts, and draw them closer to God.
+Summer is a co-founder and director of Revive Ministries, an author, speaker, producer, and co-host of the Experience Revival podcast.
+She was also an on-air personality on Christian radio for over six years.
+Summer has been speaking and teaching for over 19 years, using humor and real-life experiences to connect with women, speak to their hearts, and draw them closer to God.
 She also enjoys singing and leading worship whenever she can.
-Summer and her husband, Jake, have 3 boys that keep her on her toes!
-Summer loves spending time traveling and going on adventures with her family, especially if it involves going to her favorite Cuban restaurant.
+Summer and her husband, Jake, have been married since 2003 and have three sons who keep her on her toes!
+Summer loves traveling and going on adventures with her family, especially if it involves eating at her favorite Cuban restaurant.
 When she’s not on the air or working with Revive, you’ll find her curled up in a fuzzy blanket with a mug of chai tea and a Hallmark movie.
 You can connect with her on Instagram @summer_shore.

 We all have that friend who just always seems happy and content with the world.
 She seems unruffled by adversity and undaunted by the challenges of life.
 You simultaneously want to hug her and smack her because she’s so stinking loveable.